awsdocs/aws-freertos-docs/doc_source/userguide/dt-afr-troubleshooting.md

 ### Debugging FullWiFi test group failures<a name="full-wifi-failures"></a>

-If you see failures in the FullWiFi test group, and the "`AFQP_WiFiConnectMultipleAP`" test fails, this could be because both access points aren't in the same subnet as the host computer running IDT\.
+If you are using FRQ 1\.x\.x and encounter failures in the FullWiFi test group, and the "`AFQP_WiFiConnectMultipleAP`" test fails, this could be because both access points aren't in the same subnet as the host computer running IDT\.
 Make sure that both access points are in the same subnet as the host computer running IDT\.

 ### Debugging a "required parameter missing" error<a name="param-missing"></a>